davarravad/UserApplePie/README.md

 The Above will enable your site url links to look better than http://www.website.com/index.php?page=login The urls will be much like http://www.website.com/login/

-8. Setup Apache mod_access so that intruders can not open the *.inc files (shows full code as text file if not disabled).
+Step #8.
+Enable/Install Apache mod_access so that intruders can not open the *.inc files (shows full code as text file if not disabled).
 Add the following to either apache global config, or vhost/directory, or .htaccess
 ```html
 	<Files  ~ "\.inc$">